AM (Arctic Monkeys album): Commercial performance

 On 15 September 2013, the album charted at number one on the UK Albums Chart, having sold 157,329 copies, thus becoming the second fastest-selling album of the year, behind Daft Punk's Random Access Memories.
 With the debut of AM on the chart, Arctic Monkeys also broke a record, becoming the first independent-label band to debut at number one in the UK with their first five albums.
 Following the band's win at the 2014 BRIT Awards, the album charted at number two on the chart, behind Bad Blood by Bastille, who also experienced the "BRITs effect".
 As of June 2019, AM has spent 300 weeks in the top 100 of the UK Albums Chart.

 AM peaked at number one in Australia, Belgium (Flanders), Croatia, Slovenia, Denmark, Ireland, the Netherlands, New Zealand, and Portugal, and reached top ten positions in several other countries.
 In the United States, the album sold 42,000 copies in its first week, and debuted at number six on the Billboard 200 chart, becoming the band's highest-charting album in the United States.
 In June 2024, AM was certified four-times platinum by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of 4 million in the United States.
+"I Wanna Be Yours" is the band's most streamed song on Spotify, with 3.9 billion streams; "Do I Wanna Know?" is their second-most streamed at 3.1 billion streams; "Why'd You Only Call Me When You're High?" is fourth at 2.4 billion streams; "R U Mine?" is fifth at 1.4 billion streams; "No. 1 Party Anthem" is seventh at 1 billion streams; "Snap Out of It" and "Arabella" are eighth and ninth respectively.
+AM is first album by a band to have 15 billion streams on the platform and is the 11th most-streamed album in its history.